melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ### J. Abrams thesis data

-For his master's thesis work at Humboldt State University, Jeff Abrams conducted fishery-independent hook-and-line surveys in 2010 and 2011 off of California's North Coast.
+For his master's thesis work at Humboldt State University, Jeff Abrams conducted fishery-independent hook-and-line surveys in 2010 and 2011 off of California's North Coast [@Abrams2014].
 Sites were randomly sampled from areas of known rocky habitat within six depth by distance-from-port strata out of three ports:
 Crescent City Harbor, Trinidad Bay and Noyo River Harbor.
 The otoliths collected as part of this study are valuable for nearshore groundfish stock assessments that are often lacking biological samples,